Table of Contents

-Employees who receive regular feedback and recognition for employment well done are more likely to be highly engaged.
+Employees who receive regular feedback and recognition for work well done are more likely to be highly engaged.
 However, traditional systems don’t deliver actionable feedback consistently, or at the time employees truly need it.
 A 360-degree feedback system helps mitigate this issue, pushing management to acknowledge employees when it matters most.
 This is often because performance management systems seamlessly facilitate feedback through a digital platform, no matter the time or place, and that they leave employees to review the knowledge in real-time.

 Performance management software also allows other employees to offer credit to their peers.
-All of those details are often used for performance appraisals and evaluations over time which creates a more informed and ultimately, a more engaged workforce.
+All those details are often used for performance appraisals and evaluations over time which creates a more informed and ultimately, a more engaged workforce.

 Professional and Personal Development

-Many companies notice employees lack engagement because they do not feel the need for a transparent or achievable path toward career advancement.
+Many companies notice employees lacking in engagement because they do not feel the need for a transparent or achievable path toward career advancement.
 Recent studies show that employees need professional and private development opportunities offered as a benefit through their employer.
 Some companies utilize career enhancement software that integrates with performance management tools to assist solve this common problem.

 Transparency for Employees and Management

 These features not only allow employee autonomy, but they also leave greater accountability throughout a corporation.
 This level of transparency creates an area for workers and managers to work together more collaboratively.

 Often employees of an outsized organization don’t have a transparent idea of how their tasks contribute toward the broad objectives of the corporation.
-Either thanks to lack of communication or unclear corporate and individual goals, missing the connection between employee and company objectives can create disengagement among workers.
+Either thanks to lack of communication, unclear corporate and individual goals, or a missing connection between employee and company objectives can create this type of disengagement among workers.
 Performance management software gives managers a platform for both defining and sharing company-level objectives and monitoring their progress over time.
-When employees have the chance to ascertain where the organization is headed clearly, they will use this information to make and work toward individual goals that have a real impact, all within a performance management system.
+When employees have the chance to learn where the organization is headed clearly, they will use this information to make and work toward individual goals that have a real impact, all within a performance management system.